Warning: This List of the Best 2000s Movies Will Make You Feel *So* Old

 Harry Potter and the Sorcerer's Stone (2001)

-All of the Harry Potter movies are perfect in their own special way, but The Sorcerer's Stone deserves some credit for launching the entire cinematic Potter universe and bringing Hogwarts to life on screen.
+All of the Harry Potter movies are their own ~unique~ creations but The Sorcerer's Stone deserves some credit for launching the entire cinematic Potter universe and bringing Hogwarts to life on screen.
 Lil BB Daniel Radcliffe, Emma Watson, and Rupert Grint are particularly cute, too.

 The Notebook (2004)